 Our client was a Fortune 500 company in the pharmaceutical space.
 The CEO complained that Francois was “not a team player.”
 Could we “rehabilitate” Francois?

-Francois was Chief Information Officer and a French citizen who was educated in Frances’s best schools and then went on to receive an MBA from Stanford.
-Being CIO of this global company was the high point in his career.
+Francois was Chief Information Officer and a French citizen who was educated in France’s best schools and then went on to receive an MBA from Stanford.
+Being the CIO of this global company was a high point in his career.
 Francois wanted to be successful.
 He wanted to be a “team player” and welcomed our intervention to help him.

 This CEO was typical of most American leaders: Americans deal well with open disagreement.
 But nonverbal expressions of contempt are difficult.
-As a society we think of ourselves as egalitarian.
-Expressions of contempt create negative backlash.
+As a society, we think of ourselves as egalitarian.
+Expressions of contempt create a negative backlash.

 What’s the Right Team for You?

-You suspect you are in the Right Job/Wrong Team.
+You suspect you are in the right job, wrong team category.
 Are there ways to confirm this?
 One approach would be to get a Career Interest Test with a psychologist who understands organizations and careers.

 Career Interest Tests are not personality tests.
 They are a set of questions about your values.
 And once your constellations of values are obtained, the test statistically compares your unique constellation of values with the values of people who enjoy what they are doing at work.

 Popular tests include the Strong Interest Inventory, the Campbell Interest Inventory, and the Career Ladder.
 You can then superimpose the values of the team you are working in.
 These tests allow for objectivity and provide you with a language to discuss the fit or lack of fit.
 Many of our clients lack a language to discuss these issues with precision.
-You can’t make too many focused interventions if the language used to describe team culture are filled with words like “they suck!”
+You can’t make too many focused interventions if the language used to describe team culture is filled with words like, “They suck!”